Costa passengers endure tropical climes without power

 The Costa Allegra left Diego Suarez in Madagascar on Saturday and, sailing northeast, had been due to dock in Mahe on Tuesday.

-The Costa Allegra, at 29,000 tons, is several times smaller than the huge Costa Concordia which capsized off the Italian island of Giglio, killing at least 25 people.
+The Costa Allegra, at 29,000 tonnes, is several times smaller than the huge Costa Concordia which capsized off the Italian island of Giglio, killing at least 25 people.
+Divers and rescue workers are searching for the bodies of seven still missing more than six weeks after the January 13 disaster.

-Additional reporting by Barry Moody in Rome; Writing by Richard Lough and James Macharia in Nairobi
+A criminal investigation has been launched, with the cruise liner captain, Francesco Schettino, accused of manslaughter and abandoning the Costa Concordia before all the 4,200 passengers and crew had been evacuated.